 ByJune 23, 2003

-Ermanno Olmi’s seldom-cited debut feature, the 1958 Time Stood Still, is a wonderful film, but . . .
+Ermanno Olmi’s seldom-cited debut feature, the 1958 Time Stood Still, is a wonderful film, but it was the one-two punch of his second and third films that put him on the international movie . . .
 Read more »

 Ermanno Olmi’s masterful feature is the tender story of two Milanese fiancés whose strained relationship is tested when the man accepts a new job in Sicily.
 With the separation come loneliness, nostalgia, and, perhaps, some new perspectives that might rejuvenate their love.
 Olmi’s deep humanism charges this moving depiction of ordinary men and women, and the pitfalls of the human heart.